andrewheberle/go-http-auth-server/README.md

 By default this store is a basic in-memory store, which means it cannot be shared among multiple instances of this service and also will be lost on restart.
 The loss of this data on restart is not particularly problematic as the only result will be that the SP will not be able to validate the user is signed in and force the login flow to the IdP.

+If using muliple nodes however, using the in-memory store will cause unexpected re-authentiations if requests are handled by different instances.

 When using multiple instances, it is possible to use a PostgreSQL database to store this content.

 ### Using the same database for multiple deployments